 It’s also possible for a second speaker to respond making a long (low) prehead of the repeated words thus ‘They’ll have nowhere to hide in`deed’.
 This procedure avoids having any accents in the repeated phrase by uttering the whole of it at the same low level pitch.

 In the same category as avoidance of re-accentuation of words referring

 to or representing ideas, facts etc already referred to, mentioned or

-"given" is the veto on accenting words conveying ideas, facts and
+‘given’ is the preference not to accent words conveying ideas, facts or

 circumstances already well known to both speakers including matters,